How to add a colourful feature wall to your kitchen

 - Turn your kitchen into a gallery and display artwork across a feature wall – use a selection of your favourite pictures or highlight one key piece (consider adding task lighting to finish off the effect).

-- Add a touch of mother nature to your design scheme and place houseplants across shelving units, creating a beautiful look and giving you access to fresh herbs!
+- Add a touch of mother nature to your design scheme through a kitchen feature wall and place houseplants across shelving units, creating a beautiful look and giving you access to fresh herbs!

 - Instead of colouring the walls, colour your units: choose a uniform colour to use across the units and worktops on one wall – it doesn't have to be the exact same colour, as long as it contrasts against the cupboards and worktops that are on the other walls.

 A feature wall is an ideal way to inject a little bit of personality into your kitchen.
 Whether you go big with a vibrant colour or use simple pieces to create a statement, a feature wall will bring an extra touch of style to your home.
-Use our kitchen planning tool to visualise your dream design.
+To try out these feature wall ideas on your home, use our kitchen planning tool or book an appointment to visit your nearest Wren showroom.